Coryf65/Advanced/README.md

         | X and Y  | true if X and Y are both true  |
         | X or Y  | true if either X or Y are true  |
         | not X  | if X is false, then true, else false  |

+4. Strings and Bytes

+    - strings in Python 3 are a sequence of Unicode characters

+    - bytes are a sequence of raw eight-bit values